InformaticsMatters/squonk/openshift/templates/README.md

 ```
 oc logs job/squonk-client-creator -n $OC_INFRA_PROJECT
 ```
-The output should end with `Registered client squonk-notebook in realm squonk`
+The output should end with `Registered client squonk-notebook in realm [...]`

 Make sure you have created the `standard-user` role and the required users in Keycloak (see above).